refi64/chromium-tar/tools/gn/docs/reference.md

       cause the file //BUILD.gn to be loaded.
 Note that build_file_extension applies to the default case as well.

+      The command-line switch --root-target will override this value (see "gn help --root-target").

   script_executable [optional]
       Path to specific Python executable or other interpreter to use in action targets and exec_script calls.
 By default GN searches the